vldpro/linux-device-drivers-examples/lab3/README.md

   $ dmesg
   ```
   > Note: this module handle only `32` destination port.
 All other ports will be ignored.
 (See `DRV_TARGET_PORT` define)
+- Look at new interaface with its statistics with `ifconfig -a`
+  - rx packets - successfully received packets
+  - rx dropped - UDP packets with port != 32
+  - rx errors - not UDP/IP packets

 ## Useful articles/docs